Hello, I’m Katie, your teacher at medikate yoga.

 I've practised yoga for around 20 years to keep me calm, strong and better able to cope with life’s challenges.
 I'm passionate about sharing my knowledge and experience of yoga with other people who could benefit.

 My sessions have a community feel and adults at all levels, including beginners, are welcome.
-My in-depth training allows me offer a well-rounded class with a variety of adaptations and challenges at an appropriate level.
+My in-depth training allows me to offer a well-rounded class with a variety of adaptations and challenges at an appropriate level.

 Hope to see you soon!